 - Location: 4474 Weston Road, #175, Davie, FL 33331

 - Facebook: Shih Tzu Rescue’s Facebook

 2. Abandoned Pet Rescue

-You must be at least 22 years old and possess a valid driver’s license or another form of identification.
+You must be at least 22 years old and possess a valid driver’s license or other form of identification.
 Adoption counselors will help you find a pet that fits your lifestyle, home, and family.
 It may be necessary to arrange a meet and greet if you have other animals living in your home.

 The adoption fee includes an examination by a shelter veterinarian, spaying/neutering, vaccinations, microchipping, tests for common illnesses, and flea/tick prevention.
-A.P.R. reserves the right to conduct a home check.
+APR reserves the right to conduct a home check.
 You will be given a date to pick up your new pet once your adoption application has been approved.

 Abandoned Pet Rescue Details